- RCPCH response to COVID-19 - modified assessments table

 The ECAT presents you with an opportunity to get feedback on your tier 2 readiness.
 The feedback should enable you to reflect and focus your development towards the next level of responsibility.

-We suggest the ECAT is used by you and your supervisor to record observations of you undertaking normal core middle grade activities in your workplace such as:
+We suggest the ECAT is used by you and your supervisor in the workplace (consultant or SAS grade supervisor in the workplace) to record observations of you undertaking normal core middle grade activities in your workplace such as:

 - Post-take ward round